Client: Advocate360 is a digital platform supporting neurodivergent individuals and schools.

 The tagline grounds Advocate360 in lived experience.
 “Inspired by people like you” reflects listening before designing and reinforces a system built around real people, empathy, and meaningful progress.

-The Advocate360 product experience (Beta) is calm and composed, using a soft grey palette, clear hierarchy, and generous spacing to support focus and ease.
-The interface feels predictable and supportive, guiding users with clarity and restraint.
+The Advocate360 product experience is calm and composed.
+A soft grey palette, clear hierarchy, and generous spacing reduce cognitive load and support focus.
+The interface is predictable, supportive, and intentionally restrained.